Participate in a Cause

 - Community Walks are held in the fall.

 - Overnight Walks are held twice a year in large cities across the country.
-In 2017, they will happen May 20 in San Diego and June 17 in Washington DC.
+In 2018, they will happen June 2 in Dallas, TX and June 16 in Philadelphia, PA.

 In October 2013, Rob Benedict (lead singer of Louden Swain/Chuck on Supernatural) suffered a stroke near the end of the Supernatural convention in Toronto (TorCon).
 In honor of Rob’s recovery, we are encouraging everyone to recognize and respond to the warning signs of a stroke FAST: Face drooping, Arm weakness, Speech difficulty, Time to call 911.